j4rola/user-auth-with-nest/README.md

 [circleci-image]: https://img.shields.io/circleci/build/github/nestjs/nest/master?token=abc123def456
 [circleci-url]: https://circleci.com/gh/nestjs/nest

+This is a fully functioning backend for a user login created with Nestjs, Postgres, sequelize, and Graphql.

+This application allows a user to be created, login, and create a post all using the graphql playground.
+User's passwords are hashed using bcrypt and web tokens are implemented using jwt.

   <p align="center">A progressive <a href="http://nodejs.org" target="_blank">Node.js</a> framework for building efficient and scalable server-side applications.</p>
     <p align="center">
 <a href="https://www.npmjs.com/~nestjscore" target="_blank"><img src="https://img.shields.io/npm/v/@nestjs/core.svg" alt="NPM Version" /></a>